RonakR68/FoodExpress_backend/README.md

 ## Features

 - User authentication with JWT stored in HTTP-only cookie
+- Option to use Google account for easy, fast and secure authentication
 - Restaurant management (CRUD operations for restaurants, menus, and orders)
 - Secure password storage with bcrypt
 - User profile management